meltano/handbook/src/_company/kpis.md

 Meltano's current North Star KPI is the average number of plugin types per project (APP).

 The goal of APP is to help us validate our vision and our progress towards product-market fit for Meltano as a DataOps OS.
+We want to increase APP but it's as much a tool to aid in prioritization as it is a metric we care about.

 APP is a lagging indicator that should be interpreted in context of other KPIs and health metrics.
-Short-term fluctuations are expected and our goal is improvement of the KPI over the long term.
+Short-term fluctuations are expected and our goal is an increase of the KPI over the long term.

 APP is calculated using CLI invocations for elt, run, test, and invoke and by categorizing each plugin into its appropriate type (i.e. Singer, dbt, Airflow, etc.).